 - Fanatical discipline for sticking with the recipe even in the harshest of conditions

 - Productive paranoia for those times when you must sense and make the necessary changes

 Note that the 10X companies changed their SMaC recipes by an average of 15% versus the 60% average for the comparison companies.
 Any given element of a 10X SMaC recipe lasted an average of more than two decades!
 When changes were made, it was using empirical creativity or productive paranoia behaviors as described above.

 Return on Luck

 It is important to also comment on the final section of the book.
-The authors examined the effects of luck on the companies in the study.
+In Great by Choice, Jim Collins examined the effects of luck on the companies in the study.
 They found that both the 10X companies and the comparison companies had plenty of good and bad luck events during the study period.
 They also found that the occurrence of “luck events” did not explain the difference in the 10X companies.

 While the number and types of events were comparable, the outcome from the “luck event” was different.
 The “return on luck” experienced by the 10X companies was superior to the comparison companies.
 The behaviors shared in the book (Empirical creativity, Fanatical discipline, Productive paranoia, and Level 5 Ambition) all contributed directly to earning this great return on luck.
 The authors were pleased to see that practicing good behavior is more important than getting lucky!

 Please share your comments about these ideas and concepts below.